kunaldhotre99/Airbnb-visualization-project/README.md

 R
 Rstudio

+## Data files for customer review sentiment analysis
+PLease click on the following google drive link to download the data.
+This link consists data for running the customer review sentiment analysis notebook.

 ## Running the program
 Open the airbnb visualization folder and open the shiny app.R script in rstudio and run the script with necessary csv and json files in the directory.